Paragraphs

 Do you experience knee pain when climbing stairs, sitting down or standing up, or simply bending or straightening your leg?

-Knee pain can prevent you from relaxing, sleeping, or can limit activities you enjoy, such as swimming, driving, gardening, or playing golf.
+Knee pain can prevent you from relaxing, sleeping, and can limit activities you enjoy, such as swimming, driving, gardening, or playing golf.
 If you’ve experienced any combination of these symptoms or others, and medications aren’t delivering enough relief, it may be time to consider knee replacement surgery.

 Knee anatomy